EmilLaursen/art_docker/README.md

 # How to use it

-Nothing fancy.
-Just consult makefile.
-Just build the scraper image with appropriate tags, then deploy the docker-stack.yml.
+Consult makefile: Build the scraper image with appropriate tags, then deploy the docker-stack.yml.

 A rudimentary web API has been written to orchestrate the different spiders.
 It should block you from running more than one spider at a time.
 Swagger documentation is available at